 Step 2 - Prep

 There are a variety of types and colors of gel stains on the market, so choose one that matches the color and tone of the rest of your home.
-As far as paint brushes are concerned, you do not need an expensive brush for this project.
+As far as paintbrushes are concerned, you do not need an expensive brush for this project.
 Instead, an affordable synthetic brush will work just fine.
 Before you start painting, make sure the power to the door has been turned off or that everyone inside the home knows not to accidentally open the door.
-You also want to lay down a sheet of plastic to catch any drippings and tape off areas you do not want hit with stain.
+You also want to lay down a sheet of plastic to catch any drippings and tape off areas you do not want to be hit with stain.

 Step 3 - Staining